MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-editor-user-interface-legacy.md

 More information: [Create and edit quick view forms](create-edit-quick-view-forms.md)

--   To add a field, select it from the **Field Explorer** and drag it into a section.
+-   To add a column, select it from the **Column Explorer** and drag it into a section.

-    -   To add an element that is not a field, select where you want to place it and use the appropriate command from the **Insert** tab add it.
+    -   To add an element that is not a column, select where you want to place it and use the appropriate command from the **Insert** tab add it.

     -   To remove an element, select it and use the **Remove** command in the **Edit** group of the **Home** tab.